 Landscape Construction Associates

-Francisco Arana, Production Coach
+Francisco Arana, Production Manager

 Francisco grew up in Northern Virginia.
 Upon graduating High School, Francisco started working for a foundation repair contractor and worked there for 11 years before joining the Surrounds Team.
 With his previous employer, Francisco started as a laborer, worked in different departments of the business, and ultimately became the Production Manager in 2012.
 Francisco believes the idea that you can never settle, and should constantly look for ways to improve yourself and the team you are leading.
 It would be this mentality that landed Francisco at Surrounds where he leads and assists our Job Managers and Construction Crews on their daily and upcoming projects.
 Francisco truly loves working with homeowners and focusing on the high level of customer service they deserve.
-In his free time Francisco enjoys traveling, attending concerts and is an avid Washington Capitals fan.
+In his free time, Francisco enjoys traveling and attending concerts and is an avid Washington Capitals fan.

 Andrew Childs, Job Manager